alex-strobel/DPP-LabManual/GitHub-and-renv.md

 Also, GitHub offers a unique feature that you cannot have using Google:
 If someone in your team wants to *commit* changes to the *main* "timeline" (e.g., introduce a new analysis routine or change major parts of a research report), one can create a *branch* of the *main*.
 When doing so, there still extists the *main* "timeline", but also an altered "timeline", the *branch*.
-The team member can then *commit* whatever to this alternative "timeline" without changing the *main* timeline.
+The team member can then *commit* whatever to this alternative "timeline" without changing the *main* "timeline".
 Once done, the team member creates a so-called *pull request*:
 All other team members are informed that a change to the *main* "timeline" is suggested, they can review all the changes, comment on them, accept or reject them.
-When eventually a common consensus has been reached on whether and how to change the *main* "timeline" to accept, the new *branch* is merged with the *main*.
-When later on, this change of the "timeline" end up in a dead end street, one simply restores to earlier versions of the timeline ...
+When eventually a common consensus has been reached on whether and how to change the *main* "timeline", the new *branch* is merged with the *main*.
+Howeevr, when later on, this change of the "timeline" may end up in a dead end street, one simply restores to earlier versions of the "timeline" ...

 Importantly, all team members work with the same project or repository all the time, they will do so mostly locally on their mirror (or in GitHub terms: *clone* of the project), but every change is then uploaded to the repository and will be available to all collaborators.

 In the example given above under the section "The problem", collaborator A would create a project repository in GitHub with the following folder structure for the primary data:

 PrimaryData